Steps in this module:

 Your Cell Phone at Work

 So, you walk into an office and see a staff person on their cell phone.
 What do think is happening?
 A private conversation is going on.
 In most business settings, they do not use cell phones to conduct business.
-So, if your boss walks by your desk at work and sees your cell phone on the desk, or sees you talking on your cell phone, what do they conclude?
+So, if your supervisor walks by your desk at work and sees you talking on your cell phone, what do they conclude?
 That you are more interested in private calls than business.
 There are some exceptions to this, but not many.

 Leave your cell phone in your backpack and turn it off while you are at work.
 It is extremely rare that you need to check your phone while at work.
 Keep it out of sight.